 In our opinion, this is a dishonest claim practice.

 When you get a denial letter from a disability insurance company you should have it reviewed by an experienced long-term disability attorney.
 Some of these insurance companies engage in the most dishonest practices imaginable.

 In case you are wondering, the disability insurance company does not have to answer for its bad faith thanks to ERISA!

-If you have a received a long-term disability denial from CIGNA, a disability denial from Hartford, if Lincoln Financial has denied your long-term disability, or Prudential has terminated your claim, or any other long-term disability insurance denial, give us a call today at 985-240-9773 to schedule a review of your denial letter!
+If you have a received a long-term disability denial from CIGNA, a disability denial from Hartford, if Lincoln Financial has denied your long-term disability or Prudential has terminated your claim, or you have received any other long-term disability insurance denial, give us a call today at 985-240-9773 to schedule a review of your denial letter!